trellisconnect/js-sdk-docs/README.md

       // Your trellis API Client-Id
       client_id: '<API_CLIENT_ID>',

-      // onSuccess(accountId, metadata)
+      // onSuccess(connectionId, metadata)
       // Called when TrellisConnect has completed retrieving policy information from the user.
-      // The function is passed in an accountId and a metadata object.
-The accountId can be
+      // The function is passed in an connectionId and a metadata object.
+The connectionId can be
       // used by application server, combined with your Trellis API-SECRET-KEY to pull policy data.
-      // The metadata contains summary information about the account connected.
+      // The metadata contains summary information about the connection.
       onSuccess: handleTrellisSuccess,

       // onFailure()